 - Library and Information Technology Fee: A fee used to aid in the transition toward electronic media and digitalization, increase library hours, improve information technology services, strengthen opportunities for research technology and assistance, and enhance access to both electronic and print material collections.
 The fee is pro-rated by tuition range.

 - Transportation Fee: A fee that supports a campus and community transportation plan for students; maintains the SafeRides program and enhances late night transportation.

-Note: Students exempt from this fee because they are enrolled in credit range III or IV (credit range IV for Summer) may obtain the services by paying the semester fee at a cashier’s window in 100 Henry Administration Building by the deadline for the term.
+Note: Students exempt from this fee, because they are enrolled in credit range III or IV (credit range IV for Summer)or only online classes for a semester, may obtain the services by paying the semester fee at a cashier’s window in 100 Henry Administration Building by the deadline for the term.

 - Student-Initiated Fees: All student initiated fees listed below were implemented as referenda questions approved by the students during the student election process.
 The amount will appear as a single line item on the student account and is not refundable.

 - Cleaner Energy Technologies Fee (CET): A fee used to purchase cleaner energy technologies for campus, including solar, wind, hydrogen, and geothermal projects; energy efficiency; and renewable energy from non-University producers.